Estimated reading time: 10 minutes

 If you plan to invite friends to your gathering or want to send out Thanksgiving invitations, you can also do so.

-If you want to keep it frugal, opt for designing a Thanksgiving email invitation or find invites from the Dollar Store.
+If you want to keep it frugal, design a Thanksgiving email invitation or find invites from the Dollar Store.

 Hand-writing Thanksgiving Invitations on fall-themed paper is also another delightful option.

-Always plan on some of your guests to bow out last minute, not reply or reply that they can’t make it.
+Always plan on some of your guests to bow out at the last minute, not reply or reply that they can’t make it.

-If you don’t hear back, don’t assume they are ignoring you either, as they may not have received your invite.
+If you don’t hear back, don’t assume they are ignoring you, as they may not have received your invite.

 Take a moment to call them to see if they received your invite to be on the safe side.